thuanphamchezzi/skydeckai-code/README.md

 ### Todo Tools

-The todo tools provide sequential task management capabilities for workspace-first development workflows.
-Tasks are executed in order without priority systems, ensuring structured progress through development phases.
+The todo tools provide mandatory workspace-bound task management for structured development workflows.
+Each workspace maintains isolated todo context, and todo checking is required before file operations.

 #### todo_read

-Read the current todo list for the workspace.
+**CRITICAL**: Must be called first before any file/directory operations.
+Returns the active todo list for the current workspace.

 ```json
 {}